What is Volunteer with the Big 5 in Port Elizabeth all about?

 To get up close to Africa’s Big 5

 To assist with the protection of endangered animals

 To experience life in Southern Africa

 Port Elizabeth is located on the southern tip of South Africa in an enchanting place known as the Eastern Cape.
 This location is home to the village of Sidbury that was built by British settlers to support sheep farming communities.
-Overall, the area has a past as rich as its abundant wildlife population.
-Port Elizabeth boasts a beautiful beach and a range of fun activities like hiking, bungee jumping, whale watching and watersports.

 The game reserve is situated about 85 km from Port Elizabeth.
 The site offers a dormitory accommodation for volunteers where you’ll spend evenings with fellow volunteers sitting around the fireplace, visiting the entertainment room, or enjoying the amazing views.
 You can’t miss the reserve’s traditional African cuisine, served with a touch of spice.